Why volunteer with BAES?

 What you need to know before becoming a Volunteer

-Volunteers assist our learners in a number of settings and situations:
+Volunteers assist our learners in a number of settings including virtual and on-site classrooms:

 Suitable applicants will be invited to an informal interview and will need to provide proof of identity from the following documents: current passport/Residence Permit, or a UK birth certificate/Government Agency letter.
 This paperwork is required to meet UK Government Right to Work legislation.
 Prior to being offered a position as a volunteer you will also need to provide two satisfactory references.